anas11cs/Image-Shrink-Desktop-Application/README.md

 # Image-Shrink-Desktop-Application
 Image Shrink is a Desktop Application that resizes any image.
-The technology used in the application is (Electron.js) and (Materialize.css)
+The technology used in the application is (Electron.js) and (Materialize.css)\
+Credits: Brad Traversy